assaf/node-replay/README.md

 Replay.mode = "record"
 ```

-Of course, **node-reply** needs to store all those captured responses somewhere,
+Of course, **node-replay** needs to store all those captured responses somewhere,
 and by default it will put them in the directory `fixtures`.
 Bet you have an
 idea for a better directory name.
 Easy to change.